nodejs/node/doc/api/addons.markdown

     #endif

-And in `myobject.cc` implement the various methods that you want to expose.
+And in `myobject.cc`, implement the various methods that you want to expose.
 Here we expose the method `plusOne` by adding it to the constructor's
 prototype: